 The volcanic nature of this island produces not only steep gorges radiating from the rugged central mountains – the highest of which, Pico Ruivo, stands at 1,861 metres above sea level – but also accounts for the spectacular coastal scenery.
 This tour explores both settings.

 A morning visit to the Boa Vista orchid gardens which house the rarest and most unusual collection of orchids on the island.
 The Jardim Botânico located in the Quinta of Bom Sucesso is home to over 100 species of indigenous plants, as well as tropical and sub-tropical fruit trees and coffee trees, sugar cane and popular medicinal plants.
-Visit one of the island’s newest gardens, located on Ponta da Cruz, the southernmost point of Madeira.
-This is the warmest and sunniest spot on the island which makes for an extraordinarily colourful garden.
-The rest of the day is free.

 Dr Gerald Luckhurst